espressif/esp-idf/docs/en/api-guides/jtag-debugging/index.rst

 Debugging using JTAG and application loading / monitoring is integrated under the `Eclipse <https://www.eclipse.org/>`_ environment, to provide quick and easy transition from writing, compiling and loading the code to debugging, back to writing the code, and so on.
 All the software is available for Windows, Linux and MacOS platforms.

-.. only:: not esp32c3
+.. only:: not SOC_USB_SERIAL_JTAG_SUPPORTED

     If the |devkit-name-with-link| is used, then connection from PC to {IDF_TARGET_NAME} is done effectively with a single USB cable.
 This is made possible by the FT2232H chip, which provides two USB channels, one for JTAG and the one for UART connection.

-.. only:: esp32c3
+.. only:: SOC_USB_SERIAL_JTAG_SUPPORTED

     The connection from PC to {IDF_TARGET_NAME} is done effectively with a single USB cable.
 This is made possible by the {IDF_TARGET_NAME} chip itself, which provides two USB channels, one for JTAG and one for the USB terminal connection.
 The USB cable should be connected the D+/D- USB pins of {IDF_TARGET_NAME} and not to the serial RxD/TxD throught an USB-to-UART chip.
 The proper connection is explained later in subsection :ref:`jtag-debugging-configuring-target`.

+.. only:: esp32c3

     .. note::

-        Debugging through the USB interface implemented in {IDF_TARGET_NAME} requires to have a chip with revision 3 or newer.
+        Debugging through the USB interface implemented in ESP32-C3 requires to have a chip with revision 3 or newer.
 Please use other debugging options (e.g. with ESP-Prog) for chip revision 1 and 2.
 The easiest way to determine the chip revision is to look for the `Chip is ESP32-C3 (revision 3)` message near the end of a successful chip flashing done by `idf.py flash`.

 Depending on user preferences, both `debugger` and `idf.py build` can be operated directly from terminal/command line, instead from Eclipse.